auth0/docs/articles/integrations/aws-eventbridge.md

 1. A partner event source (in this case, this is Auth0)
 2. A partner event bus, which matches incoming events with the routes to which they should be targeted
-3. A rule, which route the incoming events to your choice of AWS service.
+3. A rule, which route the incoming events to your choice of AWS service

 You can send events from Auth0 to AWS once you have [matched your partner event source to the partner event bus](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-partner-event-bus.html).